-26. Confidentiality
+22. Confidentiality

-Except as otherwise set forth in this Paragraph 26, each party agrees to maintain in confidence the information contained in this Option (including its existence) or pertaining to the sale contemplated hereby and the information and data furnished or made available by either party, its agents and representatives in connection with Optionee's investigation of the Property and the transactions contemplated by the Option; provided, however, that Optionee, their respective agents and representatives may disclose such information and data (a) to Optionee's accountants, attorneys, prospective lenders, investment bankers, underwriters, ratings agencies, partners, consultants and other advisors in connection with the transactions contemplated by this Option (collectively, "Representatives") to the extent that such Representatives reasonably need to know such information and data in order to assist, and perform services on behalf of Optionee; (b) to the extent required by any applicable statue, law, regulation or governmental authority; and (c) in connection with exercising any remedy in any proceeding contemplated by Paragraph 24 of this Option.
+Except as otherwise set forth in this Paragraph 26, each party agrees to maintain in confidence the information contained in this Option (including its existence) or pertaining to the sale contemplated hereby and the information and data furnished or made available by either party, its agents and representatives in connection with Optionee's investigation of the Property and the transactions contemplated by the Option; provided, however, that Optionee and Optionor, their respective agents and representatives may disclose such information and data (a) to Optionee's accountants, attorneys, prospective lenders, investment bankers, underwriters, ratings agencies, partners, consultants and other advisors in connection with the transactions contemplated by this Option (collectively, "Representatives") to the extent that such Representatives reasonably need to know such information and data in order to assist, and perform services on behalf of Optionee; (b) to the extent required by any applicable statue, law, regulation or governmental authority.

 EXECUTED to be effective as of the _______ day of July, 2000.